 M340 has medium plasticity and feels smooth (having a slight texture).

 There is some distribution of particle sizes in the plus 200 mesh range, these provide channels for faster drying than other bodies you may have used.
 You should have few problems drying smaller pieces, but care and attention are necessary when making larger pieces, especially flat plates, shallow bowls and sculptural ware.
-Make sure that the focus is on evenness of drying rather than speed; if sections of a piece dry faster, then either slow these sections down or slow down the drying of the entire piece to effect a more even process.
+Make sure that the focus is on the evenness of drying rather than speed; if sections of a piece dry faster, then either slow these sections down or slow down the drying of the entire piece to effect a more even process.

 Fired test bars of M340 (left) and M325.
 Fired at cone 8, 7, 6, 5 and 4 (top to bottom).
 M340 has a more pronounced color shift (from straw to grey) between cone 5 and 6 than M325 does.
 This indicates vitrification is beginning.